-Vegetation and protected plant species 1.
-There should be no turbines within the Very High Sensitivity areas.
-Holder of the EA Contractor Construction Monitoring and audit reports.
-Impacts avoided or managed as per specialist Continuous 2.
-The footprint within drainage lines should be minimized as much as possible. recommendations.
-Alien Plant Management Plan 3.
-Preconstruction walk-though of the approved development footprint to ensure that sensitive habitats and species are avoided where possible.
-Implemented.
-Plant Rehabilitation Implemented.
-Ensure the conditions of the EA are adhered 4.
-Ensure that lay-down and other temporary infrastructure is within low sensitivity areas, preferably previously transformed areas if possible. to.
-5. Minimise the development footprint and rehabilitate disturbed areas that are no longer required by the operational phase of the development.
-6. A large proportion of the impact of the development stems from the access roads and the number of roads should be reduced to the minimum possible and routes must also be adjusted to avoid areas of high sensitivity, as informed by a preconstruction walk-though survey.
-7. Preconstruction environmental induction for all construction staff on site to ensure that basic environmental principles are adhered to.
-This includes topics such as no littering, appropriate handling of pollution and chemical spills, avoiding fire hazards, minimizing wildlife interactions, remaining within demarcated construction areas etc. 8.
-Demarcate all areas to be cleared with construction tape or other appropriate and effective means.
+- Minimise the development footprint as far as possible and rehabilitate disturbed areas that are no longer required by the operational phase of the development. - 6.
+A large proportion of the impact of the development stems from the access roads and the number of roads should be reduced to the minimum possible and routes should also be adjusted to avoid areas of high sensitivity as far as possible, as informed by a preconstruction walkthough survey. - 7.
+Preconstruction environmental induction for all construction staff on site to ensure that basic environmental principles are adhered to.
+This includes topics such as no littering, appropriate handling of pollution and chemical spills, avoiding fire hazards, minimizing wildlife interactions, remaining within demarcated construction areas etc. - Demarcate all areas to be cleared with construction tape or other appropriate and effective means.
 However, caution should be exercised to avoid using material that might entangle fauna.